ctabkpcursos/forge_jira_hello/README.md

 This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira issue panel.

-See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.
+See Developer Forge for documentation and tutorials explaining Forge.

 ## Requirements